mikeroyal/Apple-Silicon-Guide/Glossary.md

 G

+  **Game Mode** is a tool enabled in **macOS 14**, it prioritizes CPU and GPU power for the running title, thereby improving gaming hardware performance across the board.

    **GPT: GUID Partition Table**: A partition table format created for EFI/UEFI and now used on most modern systems.

    **GXF:** probably Guarded Execution Function.
 Lateral exception levels used to create a low-overhead hypervisor to protect pagetables and equally important structures from XNU itself.